graphprotocol/decentraland-subgraph/README.md

 correct address for each respective network.

 The subgraph takes a long time to sync.
 Somewhere between 10-20 hours, depending on your machine.

+### Important Notes on Contract Upgrades that Affect the Mappings
+* The `Transfer` event for LANDRegistry.sol has been updated.
+The first instance had five fields, the current one has 3 (and is the ERC721 standard).
+Both need to be tracked.

+### Information That Has Not Been Added to the Subgraph

+`Districts` show up in the Decentraland Marketplace App.
+Unfortunately these are not stored on chain, they are stored by Decentraland in their own server.
+For now, these can't be added to a subgraph, unless they are put on chain, or sourced on IPFS and referenced on chain.

+> note TODO - address all contracts that havent been added, for all parties future reference. also mention tags, translations, maps (from jannis before).
+> also address all the duplicate contracts i.e. track in the README the state of all upgrades
+> note - mortages come from ripio network https://github.com/ripio/rcn-mortgages

+#### MortageHelper.sol

+This contract code lives here https://github.com/ripio/rcn-mortgages.
+There were three instances of it shown to exist on etherscan from https://github.com/decentraland/contracts :
+* 0x59ccfc50bd19dcd4f40a25459f2075084eebc11e - appears to be a typo, as this is not a contract address
+* 0xb3d9444f88dc1c30f18c69ebd8ec6f1fa2706376 - Has seven events emitted, mostly setting global variables, and one Mortage.
+Seems depricated, so was left out of analysis
+* 0x90263Ea5C57Dc6603CA7202920735A6E31235bB9 - The current live contract.
+Oddly only has one event emitted.
+So this isn't tracked in the subgraph either

+#### MortageManager.sol

+This contract code lives here https://github.com/ripio/rcn-mortgages.
+There were three instances of it shown to exist on etherscan from https://github.com/decentraland/contracts :
+* 0xea06746f1bd82412f9f243f6bee0b8194d67a67d - appears to be a typo, as this is not a contract address
+* 0x0bdaf0d7eb72cac0e0c8defcbe83ccc06c66a602 - Only 4 events, appears it has been abandoned, so it isn't tracked in the subgraph
+* 0x9abf1295086afa0e49c60e95c437aa400c5333b8 - 100 transactions, with over 25 event logs, so this is tracked

+Events not used:
+* `ReadedOracle`
+* `SetCreator`
+* `SetEngine`

 ## Brief Description of The Graph Node Setup